quinnuendo/mjc2wsl/README.txt

 ---------------

 This is a simple language made by H. Mössenböck for a Compiler Construction course.
-It is not the same as Java Micro Edition (JavaME) used on mobile phones.
+It is NOT the same as Java Micro Edition (JavaME) used on mobile phones.

+For details about the language and the version used in this project check out the "docs" folder.

 More about the course, the language and its VM: http://www.ssw.uni-linz.ac.at/Misc/CC/